packetfocus/RubyOSINT/README.md

-## RubyOSINT v1
+## RubyOSINT v1.2

 ### Description
 This is a simple ruby based tool used for OSINT/PenTesting an application.
-The first version has static URL entries that are commonly attacked (PHPMyAdmin, VPN, Email, Citrix, etc.)
+The first version has static URL entries that are commonly attacked (PHPMyAdmin, VPN, Email, Citrix, etc.)  And, to be technical its more enumeration or active recon.. moving right along..

 ###Supported Targets
 * OWA (2003-2010)